Lots of information about living in Prince George can be found at this link.

 Forests for the World – Located right behind UNBC, you can walk into the extensive hiking and biking trails from campus (perhaps a good reason to stay in the dorms?).
 Shane Lake, in the middle of the forest, is stocked each year with large rainbow trout that happily take a fly (but maybe aren’t so happy after that).
 A great place to spend an afternoon, and an area that is often used in UNBC courses for field laboratories, etc.

-Other hiking/strolling/walking in town – Prince George has plenty of greenbelt areas, particularly along the Fraser and Nechako Rivers.
+Other hiking/strolling/walking/skiiing/angling in and around town – Prince George has plenty of greenbelt areas, particularly along the Fraser and Nechako Rivers.
 For instance, Cottonwood Park Nature Park, a short walk from Fort George Park, can be a great way to spend some outdoor time.
 Fort George Park, itself, has a nice little lagoon associated with it that can attract some interesting wildlife and insects.

 Other natural history opportunities – Please contact the Prince George Naturalists Club.